Select Page

 Dunlop Caulk Review – a Decorators’ Opinion

-Dunlop caulk is a high-performance filler, available online, and can be used inside or out.
+Dunlop caulk is a high-performance filler, available online by clicking here, and can be used inside or out.
 It’s perfect for filling gaps in skirting boards, architraves, around windows, or any other bits of trim.

 You can paint over Dunlop caulk after an hour, which is a pretty good turn around.
 Expect to pay around £6 for a 310 ml tube (half the size of some of the other brands).